 This course is designed for the ASW curriculum and may be taught as an accelerated 6-week course.
 An introduction to Maxwell's equations and the basic properties of electromagnetic wave propagation in various media and the interface between media.
 These concepts are applied to wave propagation in the sea, the atmosphere and the ionosphere.
 Basic properties of antennas and waveguides.
-PREREQUISITES: MA 2129, MA 2181, Ph 2119 and MA 3139 or equivalent.
+PREREQUISITES: A basic course in electricity and magnetism, vectors, and differential equations.